 -

-Is there any mechanism for the collective settlement of class actions or collective redress proceedings?
+Is there any prescribed procedural mechanism for the collective settlement of class actions or collective redress proceedings?

 Class actions governed by the Code of Civil Procedure can be settled on a proposal by the court or by the class representative.
 While the court can issue a settlement proposal up to the first hearing in the case, the class representative and the defendant(s) may agree on a settlement proposal even after the court has ruled on the class members’ claims.
-In both cases, the settlement proposal must be published by the court’s clerk on a public online platform of the Italian Ministry of Justice, and members of the class may accept or reject such proposal within 45 or 15 days of publication, respectively.
+In both cases, the settlement proposal must be published by the court’s clerk on a public online platform maintained by the Italian Ministry of Justice, and members of the class may accept or reject such proposal within 45 or 15 days of publication, respectively.
 No answer implies acceptance, while rejection only counts as such if the relevant class member provides a formal explanation for it.

-National or cross-border actions governed by the Consumer Code can be settled on a proposal by either the court or on a joint proposal by the claimant(s) and the defendant(s).
+National or cross-border actions governed by the Consumer Code can be settled either on a proposal by the court or on a joint proposal by the claimant(s) and the defendant(s).
 In both cases, the settlement proposal must be made before the first hearing in the case.

 There is no formal mechanism for the collective settlement of actions for the efficiency of public administrations.